 The weekend ended with a quick flight from Jackson Hole to Denver past some very ominous looking thunder clouds.
 After a quick layover in Denver, I was informed that my return flight had not left Portland and would be delayed at least 3 hours.
 After waiting 2 hours for an update, I was told the flight would be cancelled.
 What ensued was a mass of travelers scrambling to the ticket counter to reserve their spot on the next available flight and a hotel room.
 I was given a room at a very nice hotel (half an hour away) and a standby ticket for the next afternoon.

 I’ve always admired the Denver airport, having transferred through there a number of times.
-I’ve never been stuck there or had to leave on a flight that originated from Denver.
+I’ve never been stuck at the Denver airport, or had to leave on a flight that originated from Denver.
 Having done both on this trip, I will avoid that airport at all costs.
 The word waiting is one that you better get used to when using the Denver airport.
-Waiting at the Alaska Air ticket counter for hours to get your travel plans resolved, waiting for your luggage, waiting for the shuttle that seemingly would never arrive, waiting in line at the hotel to check in behind all the other stranded passengers, waiting for hours going through the massive lines at airport security the next morning, waiting in long lines for a bagel and orange juice, waiting for what seemed like days to find out if you were leaving anytime that afternoon on standby, hopefully before your out of town family guests arrived later that evening…waiting, waiting, waiting.
+Waiting at the Alaska Air ticket counter for hours to get your travel plans sorted, waiting for your luggage, waiting for the shuttle that seemingly never arrives, waiting in line at the hotel to check in behind all the other stranded passengers, waiting for hours going through the massive lines at airport security the next morning, waiting in long lines for a bagel and orange juice, waiting for what seemed like days to find out if you were leaving anytime that afternoon on standby, hopefully before your out of town family guests arrived later that evening…waiting, waiting, waiting.

 It’s been a month of madness.
 Summer madness.
-And yet, just as I tell all my wedding couples, the story is in the things that go wrong.
-No one wants to hear about a perfectly executed trip or wedding.
+And yet, just as I tell all my wedding couples, the story includes all the things that go wrong.
+No one revels in a story about a perfectly planned trip or wedding.
 They want to hear about the things that went wrong.
 Thankfully, aside from that trip, the month was full of the love and warmth of family.
 I met a lot of new friends and had a great adventure.
 My girls are growing up so fast and I’m very proud of who they are and the choices they’ve made.
 Now it’s time to get back to work!
-Enjoy the summer and thanks for hanging in there during my absence from writing.
+Enjoy your summer!